TMQ5/Data-Analyst-Nanodegree-Program/Wrangling and Analyze Data Project/README.md

 **Step 4:** Storing data
 **Step 5:** Analyzing, and visualizing data
 **Step 6:** Reporting
-    - your data wrangling efforts
+    * our data wrangling efforts
-    - your data analyses and visualizations
+    * our data analyses and visualizations

 ## Tools Used in the Project
-These python's packages is uesed:
+These python's packages is used:
 * pandas
 * NumPy
 * requests